marselester/gopher-celery/README.md

 received a=fizz b=bazz
 ```

-To send a task with Celery Protocol version 1, run *producer.py* with the *--protocol=1* command-line argument:
+To send a task with Celery Protocol version 1, run *producer.py* with the `--protocol=1` command-line argument.

 ```sh
 $ python producer.py --protocol=1
 ```

 </details>

 <details>